KarterAZ/Gnomad/readme.md

 # Gnomad
 ### What is it?
 Gnomad is a travel companion application.
-It's goal is to allows users to create custom routes passing through specific points of interest.
+Its goal is to allows users to create custom routes passing through specific points of interest.

 ### Team Developers